Avez-vous l'âge légal requis par la législation de votre pays pour entrer dans ce site ?

 What is your language ?

-The Château de Marsannay bears the name of the village that hosts it.
-The domain owns 28 hectares on the best “climats” of the Marsannay appellation, which has done a classification request for 13 of those plots of land.
-The Château de Marsannay estate presents wealthy terroirs with plots in Chambertin, Ruchottes-Chambertin, Clos de Vougeot, Echezeaux, Gevrey-Chambertin 1er Cru Bel-Air, Champeaux and Vosne-Romanée En Orveaux… It also operates all the vines owned by the Hospices de Dijon in Côte de Nuits and Côte de Beaune.
+Château de Marsannay bears the name of the village that hosts it.
+The estate owns 28 hectares on the best “climats” of the Marsannay appellation, which has done a classification request for 13 of those plots of land.
+Château de Marsannay presents wealthy terroirs with plots in Chambertin, Ruchottes-Chambertin, Clos de Vougeot, Echezeaux, Gevrey-Chambertin 1er Cru Bel-Air, Champeaux and Vosne-Romanée En Orveaux… It also operates all the vines owned by the Hospices de Dijon in Côte de Nuits and Côte de Beaune.
 Olivier Halley, Château de Marsannay’s owner and passionate about Burgundy wines, is one of the Great Patrons and Founders of Climats de Bourgogne Association classified by UNESCO as part of the World Heritage on the 4th of July, 2015.
 Discover our map

 Château de Marsannay is located at the heart of the vineyards and at the gates of Dijon city.
 In front of the Château, Clos de Jeu vines offer a magnificent view.
 The visit of the Château is a real pleasure for all the 5 senses: we discover the Burgundy wine history and the double arched wine cellars built in a Cistercian style, and we taste wines enjoying the view.
 The Château is open every day from May to September from 10am to 6pm.
 The rest of the year the Château is open on specific dates.
 Guided tours at regular hours are proposed for individuals and for groups.
 Learn more